2024 Benjamin Franklin Transatlantic Fellows (BFTF) program

 HOW TO APPLY – DEADLINE

 Optional: Applicants may request someone to submit a recommendation on their behalf.
-Recommendations must be submitted online.
+Recommendations must be submitted using the online recommendation form.
 (Limit of one recommendation per applicant)

 Eligible applications will be reviewed and selected applicants will be invited via email to personal interview, approximately 10 days following the application deadline.